 Did you miss the Ask the Expert session on SAS Visual Statistics: Getting Started?
 Not to worry, you can catch it on-demand at your leisure.
-Slides from the session included.
+Slides from the session included on this post.

 Watch the webinar